danny0838/webarchiveviewer/README.md

 ## Caveats:

-* A vary large zip file (around 2 GiB) cannot be opened by the browser.
+* A vary large zip file (around 2 GiB) cannot be read by the browser.

 * A large file in the zip (around 400~500 MiB) can exhaust the memory and crash the extension.